SWNetworkDevelopers/SomePluginz/README.md

-# plugins-i-trying-to-mke-for-swnet-and-gkaz-fell-freee-to-changed-eny-pahr-to-make-it-wokr-ok-
-plugins for gkaz and swnetwork
+need help for it to work ok made for swnetwork and gkaz